 • Arthur M. White (Mississippi)

 On October 1, 1953, the Southern Section was officially chartered by ITE.
-On June 1, 1988, the Southern Section gained District status and became the Southern District of ITE (SDITE).
+On June 1, 1988, the Southern Section gained District status and became ITE Southern District (SDITE).